What is Blount disease?

 - Infantile Blount Disease

-This form of Blount disease affects children between 2 to 5 years of age.
+This form of Blount disease affects children before they are 4 years old.
 It is bilateral (in both legs) 50% of the time.
-It must be treated before the age of 3 and ½ to 4 years in order for treatment to be most successful.
+It must be treated before the age of 3 and ½ to 4 years for treatment to be most successful.

 - Adolescent Blount Disease